 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission at no cost to you.
 Please see my full disclosure.

-During the holidays you should feel festive and happy
+the holidays should be festive and happy

 Not stressed and over worked.
 Wondering if everything is bought, prepared and wrapped.
 You shouldn’t be worrying if your guest list is growing or shrinking or if there will be enough food.
 You should be enjoying every moment of the holiday season.
 Even the small ones.
-Discover the following stress free holiday hacks to help you enjoy the holiday season.
+Discover stress free holiday hacks to help you enjoy the holiday season.

+Are for enjoying.
 You know the ones I am talking about.
 Your child’s performance during the holiday play.
 Or that quiet moment you get to yourself to appreciate all you have while the little ones are sleeping.

 Or that moment the entire family gathers together for a festive holiday meal.
 And all the small meaningful moments on the in between.
 Everyone’s holiday moments are different.